imdadulahmed1593/Habit-tracker-react-redux/README.md

 # Habit-tracker

-A personal project to recapitulate the fundamentals of React, Redux, Material UI.
+A personal project to recapitulate the fundamentals of React, Redux, Typescript & Material UI.